-COAL: POST-FUEL CONSIDERS AN ALTERNATIVE FUTURE FOR THE MATERIAL THAT POWERED THE INDUSTRIAL AGE, AND SHOWS THAT EVEN COAL HAS AN EMOTIONAL VALUE.
+COAL: POST-FUEL CONSIDERED AN ALTERNATIVE FUTURE FOR THE MATERIAL THAT POWERED THE INDUSTRIAL AGE, AND SHOWED THAT EVEN COAL HAS AN EMOTIONAL VALUE.

-Eriksson presents a speculative future for coal as an organic material for architecture and interior design.
+Eriksson presented a speculative future for coal as an organic material for architecture and interior design.
 In this way, its image is transformed from a fuel that releases carbon dioxide to a material that encloses it.
-The installation contains flooring, furniture and other objects in solid coal – “Britain’s most iconic material”, as the designer puts it.
-Some pieces are left in the material’s raw state, others are processed into a finish similar to black marble.
-By changing the material’s aesthetic, Eriksson opens a debate about our relationship to this utilitarian substance: ‘If the idea of coal as a building material is accepted, how and why does a coal mine differ from a marble quarry?
+The installation contained flooring, furniture and other objects in solid coal – “Britain’s most iconic material”, as the designer put it.
+Some pieces were left in the material’s raw state, others were processed into a finish similar to black marble.
+By changing the material’s aesthetic, Eriksson opened a debate about our relationship to this utilitarian substance: ‘If the idea of coal as a building material is accepted, how and why does a coal mine differ from a marble quarry?
 Can we not begin to call the mine a coal quarry?
 This future narrative is intentionally problematic.”

 - Designer: Jesper Eriksson